ssully28/fantasyleague/README.md

 * Teams page - to show league standings/schedule/players etc...
 * Expanded player card view to show stats from last X number of games....
 * Eventually change player card layout to use space around css - put player image in the middle, then have the different stats and info kind of hug the outline of the image - will save a lot of space for phone screens.
+* Consider refactoring to use Redux...
+Not sure it's worth the effort yet - I don't think I'll have to do that much prop drilling..., but something to consider.

 ###API
 This app will require an API and DB....which I haven't started yet.
 Since this readme is handy here, I'll likely keep some notes here while I'm going through the front end for the various endpoints/datapoints I'll need to develop later.

+###Database
+Going to use Postgres - the data we'll be dealing with benefits from having relational tables in this case.
+We'll have schedules and stats for multiple leagues, team tables, etc...
+**Tables**

 ___
 ##Usage: